 Can I use coconut cream in curry?

-In this coconut chicken curry, we use full fat coconut milk.
+In this coconut curry chicken, we use full fat coconut milk.
 Lite coconut milk won’t thicken and give you a rich full flavor like regular coconut milk.
-Cream of coconut is far too sweet and coconut cream tends to be too thick (and overpoweringly coconut flavored) for this coconut chicken curry.
+Cream of coconut is far too sweet and coconut cream tends to be too thick (and overpoweringly coconut flavored) for this coconut curry chicken.

 Our must have additions: fresh lime juice, finely chopped cilantro (or basil!), a little bit of brown sugar.